 - Lifespan of 6 months to 1 year, depending on usage

-As OTC insoles come with varying arches and support levels, you want to be fit with the most suitable insoles for your foot and the type of shoes you wear.
+As OTC insoles come with varying arches and support levels, you want the most suitable insoles for your foot and the type of shoes you wear.
 Small modifications can also be done to OTC insoles if necessary, such as adding in a metatarsal pad for forefoot pain.
 However, this does not improve the strength of the insole nor replace custom orthotics.

-When looking to get custom orthotics, an appointment is usually needed with a foot care specialist, such as a Canadian Certified Pedorthist.
-Typically, a biomechanical assessment and gait analysis test are done, and a 3D cast of the foot will be taken to manufacture the custom orthotics.
+While you’re looking to get custom orthotics, you usually need an appointment with a foot care specialist, such as a Canadian Certified Pedorthist.
+Typically, a Pedorthist will do a biomechanical assessment and gait analysis test.
+Next, they will take a 3D cast of the foot so they can manufacture the custom orthotics.
 They are made from raw materials, and turnaround time can take at least a week to two depending on the establishment.

-- Customized support to the patient’s foot, right and left
+- Customized support for the patient’s foot, right and left

 - Longer lifespan ranging anywhere from 2-5 years (depending on materials), which can offset the initial greater cost

 - More adjustability which allows fine tuning if necessary with follow up appointments

 - Stronger materials mean that they can achieve more support if necessary

 - This usually takes a couple weeks to make